AMITY KRAMER Founder

 Q. WHAT DID YOU DO BEFORE YOU WERE A DOULA + EDUCATOR?

-Before finding my true calling as a doula and mentor I studied interior design in the Bay Area and hated it!
-Finishing and paying for that degree was one of the biggest mistakes and biggest learning experiences of my life.
+Before finding my true calling as a doula and mentor I studied interior design in the Bay Area and never really felt too connected to the work.
+Finishing and paying for that degree was one of the biggest learning experiences of my life.

 Q. WHAT DO YOU LIKE TO DO OUTSIDE OF WORK?

 I like to go camping with my kids, grow food, blow bubbles, play frisbee, and spend time with friends.
 I also enjoy tending to my pets: 7 chickens, 3 koi fish, and a dog named Lu.
 I live in Shoreline with my husband and three (growing up too fast) kids Elena, Calvin, and Penelope.

 Q. WHAT IS THE MOST INTERESTING THING YOU HAVE DONE IN YOUR CAREER?

 A really interesting thing about my job is that I am part of these incredibly intense moments and have formed bonds with care providers that I would otherwise never have a chance to meet or interact with.
 When I see that person again months or years later there is a look that is exchanged between us.
 We each remember.